msankhala/dcg/content/_index.md

 - [Drupal Slack](https://www.drupal.org/slack): The Drupal Slack community is a great place to connect with other Drupal contributors and ask for help finding issues or getting started with a contribution.

-- [Drupal Contrib Tracker](https://contribkanban.com/#/): The Drupal Contrib Tracker provides a visual representation of the Drupal.org issue queue and can help you find issues that are suitable for your skill level or interests.

 ## Types of Issues to Pick

 Drupal welcomes contributions of all kinds, from code to documentation to testing.
 Here are some types of issues that are suitable for different skill levels: